98%

 Practical learning activities include exploring case studies and applying your knowledge to solve problems in realistic business scenarios.

-This module will teach you the fundamental accounting concepts, skills and techniques to enable you to be able to collect and record data and transactions, and prepare accounting statements and management accounts.
+The module will also provide you with the fundamental accounting concepts, skills and techniques to enable the collection and recording of data and transactions for the preparation of accounting statements and management accounts.

 This module aims to introduce you to areas of key concepts of audit, assurance, and corporate governance.
 This will include an understanding of ethics and professional conduct.